Lolita: Plot

 The impassioned Humbert constantly searches for discreet forms of fulfilling his sexual urges, usually via the smallest physical contact with Dolores.
-When she is sent to summer camp, Humbert receives a letter from Charlotte, who confesses her love for him and gives him an ultimatum—he is to either marry her or move out immediately.
+When she is sent to summer camp, Humbert receives a letter from Charlotte, who confesses her love for him and gives him an ultimatum – he is to either marry her or move out immediately.
 Initially frightened, Humbert then begins to see the charm in the situation of being Dolores' stepfather, and so he marries Charlotte.
 After the wedding, Humbert experiments with drugging Charlotte with sleeping pills with the intention of later sedating both her and Dolores so that he can sexually assault the latter.
-But while Dolores is at summer camp, Charlotte discovers Humbert's diary, previously locked in his nightstand and deliberately written esoterically so only he could understand — to no success —, in which she learns of his desire for her daughter and the disgust he feels towards Charlotte.
+But while Dolores is at summer camp, Charlotte discovers Humbert's diary, previously locked in his nightstand and deliberately written esoterically so only he could understand its meaning, albeit unsuccessfully.
+In the diary, she learns of his desire for her daughter and disgust for Charlotte.
 Shocked and disgraced, Charlotte announces her plan to flee, taking Dolores with her, having already written a number of letters to her friends warning them of Humbert.
-Disbelieving his false assurance that the diary is only a sketch for a future novel, Charlotte runs out of the house to send the letters, but is hit and killed by a swerving car driven by an inebriated motorist who displayed his remorse by paying Charlotte's funeral expenses.
+Disbelieving his false assurance that the diary is only a sketch for a future novel, Charlotte runs out of the house to send the letters, but is hit and killed by a swerving car driven by an inebriated motorist who displays his remorse by paying Charlotte's funeral expenses.

 Humbert destroys the letters and retrieves Dolores from camp, claiming that her mother has fallen seriously ill and has been hospitalized.
 He then takes her to a high-end hotel that Charlotte had earlier recommended, where he tricks her into taking a sedative by saying it is a vitamin while having dinner downstairs.
 As he waits for the pill to take effect, he wanders through the hotel and meets a mysterious man who seems to be aware of Humbert's plan for Dolores.
 Humbert excuses himself from the conversation and returns to the hotel room.
 There, he discovers that he has been fobbed off with a milder drug, as Dolores is merely drowsy and wakes up frequently, drifting in and out of sleep.
 He dares not initiate sexual contact with her that night, though he voyeuristically broods about grasping her.

-In the morning, Dolores reveals to Humbert that she engaged in sexual activity with an older boy while at camp that summer, revealing she was rather revolted by the act.
-Lolita then seduces Humbert by performing oral sex on him.
+In the morning, Dolores reveals to Humbert that she engaged in sexual activity with an older boy while at camp that summer, then performs oral sex on him.
 After leaving the hotel, Humbert admits to Dolores that her mother is dead.
 In the coming days, the two travel across the country, driving all day and staying in motels and once in a bungalow, where Dolores often cries at night.
 Humbert desperately tries to maintain Dolores' interest in travel and himself, increasingly bribing her in exchange for sexual favors.
 They finally settle in Beardsley, a small New England town.
 Humbert adopts the role of Dolores' father and enrolls her in a local private school for girls.